1154046/Deploy-a-Cloud-Foundry-Node.js-Application-on-IBM-Cloud/README.md

 To deploy to IBM Cloud, it can be helpful to set up a manifest.yml file.
 The manifest.yml includes basic information about your app, such as the name, how much memory to allocate for each instance and the route.
 We've provided a sample manifest.yml file in the get-started-node directory.

 Open the manifest.yml file, and change the name from GetStartedNode to your app name, app_name.
+You might need to increase this later on to allocate more memory.

 ```
 applications:
-- name: GetStartedNode
+- name: appname-101
   random-route: true
-  memory: 128M
+  memory: 64M
 ```

 ### Step 4: Deploy the app